gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ~~~~~~~~~~~
 {: #sctp-encryption-chunk-init-options title="CRYPT Options"}

-   Type: 1 byte (unsigned integer)
+   Type: 2 byte (unsigned integer)
       This value MUST be set to 0x80xx.
+(Value too be assigned by IANA)

-   Length: 2 bytes (unsigned integer)
+   Length: 2 bytes (unsigned integer) This value holds the length of
-      This value holds the length of the Crypto Engines in bytes plus 8.
+      the Crypto Engines field in bytes plus 4.

-   Encryption Engines: n words (unsigned integer)
+   Encryption Engines: n 16-bit words (unsigned integer)
       This holds the list of Encryption engines in order of preference.
-      Each Encryption engine is specified by a 16bit word.
+      Each Encryption engine is specified by a 16-bit word.

-   Padding: 0, 1, 2, or 3 bytes (unsigned integer)
+   Padding: 0, or 2 bytes (unsigned integer)
       If the length of the Crypto Engines is not a multiple of 4 bytes, the sender
       MUST pad the chunk with all zero bytes to make the chunk 32-bit
       aligned.
 The Padding MUST NOT be longer than 3 bytes and it MUST